 A Local Climate Impacts Profile was carried out for South Lanarkshire back in 2008.
-The outcome of the Impact Profile coupled with our knowledge of past impacts and contributory factors indicated flooding as the biggest risk for South Lanarkshire, and will be a more frequent problem in the area which the Council and partners will respond to.
+The outcome of the Impact Profile coupled with our knowledge of past impacts and contributory factors indicated flooding as the biggest risk for South Lanarkshire and will be a more frequent problem in the area which the Council and partners will respond to.

 A Council-wide climate change adaptation workshop was held in 2011 involving the most relevant services and managers that contribute to meeting the Council's climate change adaptation duty.
-The event was facilitated by Adaptation Scotland and it helped raise awareness of climate change and the potential risks and opportunities to service delivery.
+The event was facilitated by Adaptation Scotland, and it helped raise awareness of climate change and the potential risks and opportunities to service delivery.

-The outcome from the event was also used to help in the development of the Council's sustainable development and climate change strategy and the local development plan - which includes supplementary guidance on sustainable development and climate change.
-The local development plan and supplementary guidance, directs future development and indicates where development, including regeneration, should happen and where it should not.
-Link:- Development Plans
+The outcome from the event was also used to help shape the Council's sustainable development and climate change strategy and the local development plan at the time.
+The local development plan has recently been renewed with a new LDP2 adopted in 2020.
+South Lanarkshire Local Development Plan 2